zaydaka/Traffic-Sign-Classification/writeup_zaydak.md

 #### 2.2 Data Set Build Up

 As described in Section 1, the data set was split into 34799 training images and 4410 validation images.
 Both had a similar distribution of classes.
 The data sets were pre-split into these two sets however were shuffled at the start of the training and before each epoch.
 Additional data was not added to the data set nor was any image augmentation used to expand the data set.
-It is however expected that performance would have been improved had small random rotations and other affine projections of the images had been used to expand the data set.
+It is expected that performance would have been improved had small random rotations and other affine projections of the images had been used to expand the data set.

 ### 3. Network Architecture